Gordon J. Humphrey

-Gordon John Humphrey (born October 9, 1940) is an American politician from New Hampshire who served two terms in the U.S. Senate as a Republican from 1979 to 1990, and twice ran for Governor of New Hampshire, though both bids were unsuccessful.
+Gordon John Humphrey (born October 9, 1940) is an American politician from New Hampshire.
+A member of the Republican Party, he served two terms in the United States Senate from 1979 to 1990, and twice ran unsuccessfully for governor of New Hampshire.

 Early life and education

 Humphrey was born in Bristol, Connecticut.
 His first career path was in aviation: he served in the United States Air Force for several years and, following college (George Washington University and the University of Maryland, College Park), he became a professional pilot.

 Originally a liberal, Humphrey said he converted to conservatism because of "the force of my own logic".

 In 1977, Humphrey became the leader of the New Hampshire chapter of Conservative Caucus, which had been looking for someone to head it up for months.
 Humphrey volunteered and began organizing signature-gathering for petitions and putting together well-attended rallies.

 U.S. Senate

 Elections

 In 1978, Humphrey won election to the U.S. Senate, despite being only a local Republican activist holding no political office.
 He defeated three-term incumbent Thomas J. McIntyre by barely two percent.
 He won election without help from the Republican Party and had few links to party regulars.
 Humphrey's 18-month campaign was run for the most part by himself and Patricia Green, a former New York City schoolteacher whom he married just after the four-way GOP primary that September.
 According to a New York Times article written a month after the election, she was "considered the strongest force in his camp and is expected to have a strong influence on his Washington staff".

-Humphrey was easily reelected in 1984, defeating five-term Democratic U.S. congressman Norman D'Amours.
-Humphrey declined to run for a third term in 1990, having promised to serve only two terms.
+Humphrey was easily reelected in 1984, defeating five-term Democratic congressman Norman D'Amours.
+Humphrey declined to run for a third term in 1990, having promised to serve only two terms, and was succeeded by fellow Republican Bob Smith.

-Humphrey was known for his outspokenness as a Senator.
+Humphrey was known for his outspokenness as a senator.